mmfausnaugh/tess_image_sub/README.md

 Roughly speaking, I am using directories to organize things instead of databases.
 This is working reasonably well on our server.
 I have textfiles that list image names and dates in each directory, and I use grep to check if files are in a given directory based on the text file.
+I think the differencing part is not yet I/O bound.
+There was also some tuning of our file system (which is ZFS) that was being done to improve things.
+We have a TB of memory and I think some of this was set up to exploit ZFS caching.

 The directories also handle multiprocessing.
 In TESS EM2, they look like this: